 Of course!
 The easiest way for a week to accommodate late registration is to know in advance when you'll be coming.
-Visit the Contact Us page to find the contact information for the head of your week, and get in touch with him/her for more information.
+Visit the Contact Us page to find the contact information for the head of your week, and get in touch with them for more information.

 You mean the MYSTERY concert?
-If we told you it wouldn't be a mystery, now would it?
+If we told you, it wouldn't be a mystery, now would it?